Sophietje/Verification-Tool-Overview/Tools/cvc5.md

 SMT solver

 #### Expected input thing:
+SMT formula

 #### Expected input format:
+?

 #### Expected output:
+`sat` or `unsat`

 #### Internals (tools used, frameworks, techniques, paradigms, ...):

 #### Comments:
+Seems like there is no release yet (last release still seems to be a version of CVC4).

 #### URIs (github, websites, etc.):
 Repository: https://github.com/cvc5/cvc5